 Typical Icelandic Restaurants Menu Items

-Typical Icelandic restaurant’s menu items include fish soup, smoked lamb, hangikjöt, and bjór.
-Fish soup is a popular dish made with fresh fish, potatoes, carrots, and onions.
+Typical Icelandic restaurant menu items include fish soup, smoked lamb, hangikjöt, and bjór.
+Fish soup is popular with fresh fish, potatoes, carrots, and onions.
 It is often served with bread on the side.
 Smoked lamb is a traditional dish usually served with potatoes and a sauce.
 Hangikjöt is a smoked ham that is popular in Iceland.
 Bjór is a traditional soup made with potatoes, lamb, or fish.
 It can be served with or without potatoes.

 Bjór is a traditional hot pot dish made with lamb or mutton.
 It is served with potatoes, carrots, onions, and pickled cabbage.
 Fish and chip shops are a common sight in the UK.
-The shop is known by several names depending on location, including chip shop, chippy, lounge, and fish & chip shop.
-Foods served to include fish and chips, fish sandwiches, fried fish, salt & vinegar chips, mushy peas, and battered haddock.
+The shop is known by several names depending on location, including chip, chippy, lounge, and fish & chip shops.
+Foods include fish and chips, sandwiches, fried fish, salt & vinegar chips, mushy peas, and battered haddock.

 Vegetarian and Vegan Options in Iceland Restaurants

 There are several vegetarian and vegan options in Iceland restaurants.
 One popular dish is the vegan version of Icelandic lamb soup, made with root vegetables, barley, and red lentils.
-Lefse, a flatbread made from flour and baking soda, is another vegetarian option.
+Lefse, another vegetarian option, is a flatbread made from flour and baking soda.
 This flatbread is popular with lactose-intolerant people as it is not fermented.

 Things you should keep in your Mind